 Tips for Drinking Alcohol on a Charter Bus

-If you’re planning a party the night before your wedding, a sorority or fraternity outing, or a night of club-hopping with friends, you’re probably wondering if it’s okay to bring alcoholic beverages on your bus.
+If you’re planning a party the night before your wedding, a sorority or fraternity outing, or a night of club-hopping with friends or coworkers, you’re probably wondering if it’s okay to bring alcoholic beverages on your bus.
 In the U.S., where National Charter Bus operates, the answer is yes.
 However, that yes comes with a lot of caveats, which is why we’ve created this guide for anyone wanting to drink on their next charter bus trip.

 1. Research your city’s laws.

 While the federal government doesn’t forbid drinking on a charter bus, individual states and cities may.
 Therefore, it’s in your best interest to do some research before you book your trip to make sure the cities you’ll be in allow drinking on a charter bus.

 Some cities also have special regulations about drinking alcohol on buses.
 For example, in Chicago, all buses with 15 or more passengers must have cameras and a licensed security guard onboard if passengers are drinking alcohol or if the bus stops at locations that serve alcohol.
 Having a security guard can cost you a lot of extra money, so keep that in mind if you want to rent a charter bus in Chicago.

 2. Let your reservation specialist know you want to drink onboard.

 When you call National Charter Bus at 1-844-755-0510, it’s important to let us know if you want to drink on your bus so we can find the right provider for you.
 Many bus providers allow passengers to drink alcohol, so with sufficient advance notice, we will most likely be able to find a bus and driver for you.
 We’ll also take care of letting the driver know that you’ll be drinking.

 Many operators require passengers who will be drinking to pay a deposit or cleaning fee ahead of time.
 If your provider does, we’ll let you know when you call us.